tpn/perfecthash/README.md

     S   A shutdown event was received.
 This shouldn't be seen unless externally signaling the named shutdown event associated with a context.

+Algorithms:

+   ID | Name
+    1   Chm01

+Hash Functions:

+   ID | Name (Number of Seeds)
+    1   Crc32Rotate15 (2)
+    2   Jenkins (2)
+    3   JenkinsMod (2)
+    4   RotateXor (4)
+    5   AddSubXor (4)
+    6   Xor (2)
+    7   Scratch (4)
+    8   Crc32RotateXor (3)
+    9   Crc32 (2)
+   10   Djb (2)
+   11   DjbXor (2)
+   12   Fnv (2)
+   13   Crc32Not (2)
+   14   Crc32RotateX (3)
+   15   Crc32RotateXY (3)
+   16   Crc32RotateWXYZ (3)

+N.B.
+The lowest latency hash functions with good solving ability, in order of
+     ascending latency, are: Crc32RotateX, Crc32RotateXY, Crc32RotateWXYZ.
+     You should try these hash functions first and see if a solution can be found without a table resize occurring.
+Failing that, the Jenkins routine has been observed to be the least likely to require a table resize on a given key set -- however, it does have the highest latency of all the hash functions above (anywhere from 7x-10x the latency of Crc32RotateX).

+     (The difference in latency between the X, XY and WXYZ functions is minimal;
+      only a few cycles.)

+Mask Functions:

+  ID | Name
+   1   Modulus (does not work!)
+   2   And

 ```